Dimension Data Pro-Am

-The Dimension Data Pro-Am is an annual golf tournament on the Southern African Sunshine Tour, founded in 1996.
+The Dimension Data Pro-Am, currently titled as the NTT Data Pro-Am, is an annual golf tournament which is played on the South African Sunshine Tour, founded in 1996.
 The tournament was co-sanctioned by the European Tour for the first two years.
-In 2020 it was co-sanctioned with the Challenge Tour and had increased prize money of US$340,000 (R 6,300,000).
-Since 2011 the winner has received an entry into the WGC Invitational.
+Since 2020, it has been co-sanctioned with the Challenge Tour and had increased prize money of US$340,000 (R 6,300,000).
+From 2011–2021, the winner received an entry into the WGC Invitational.